unfoldingWord/tsv-twl-creation-app/README.md

 - **📊 Merge Status Filter**:
   - **✅ Merged**: Show rows where existing content was merged with generated content
   - **❌ Unmerged**: Show rows that are either from existing content only or newly generated
+- **�️ Deleted Rows Filter**:
+  - **👁️ Show Deleted Rows**: Show all rows including deleted ones
+  - **🎯 Only Show Deleted Rows**: Show only deleted rows
-- **🔗 Invalid RC Links**: Show entries with problematic Translation Word links
+- **�🔗 Invalid RC Links**: Show entries with problematic Translation Word links

 #### 🎯 Row Operations

 **🗑️ 1.
-Delete Single Row**
+Delete Single Row (Smart Persistent Deletion)**
-- Click the trash icon (🗑️) to remove just that specific row
+- Click the trash icon (🗑️) to mark a row as deleted
-- This only affects the clicked row
-- Use the **↶ Undo** button to reverse this action
+- **🧠 Smart Memory**: Your deletions are remembered across sessions and future generations
+- **🔄 Persistent Behavior**:
+  - When you **delete** a row, it will be automatically filtered out in all future TWL generations for this book
+  - When you **restore** (undelete) a row, it will always appear in future generations
+  - Deleted rows show with a "DELETED" prefix and are visually grayed out
+- **🚫 Protection**: MERGED rows (existing TSV content) cannot be deleted to preserve existing work
+- **↶ Restore**: Click the delete icon again on a DELETED row to restore it
+- **⚠️ Note**: Only affects NEW and OLD rows; MERGED rows are protected from deletion

 **🔗 2.
 Unlink Word**
 - Click the unlink icon (🔗) to remove all instances of that word